tamas6/fdp-website/index.md

   block: feature-1
   media_alignment: Left
   slug: customize
-  headline: "<strong>FairOS</strong>"
+  headline: FairOS-dfs
-  content: <strong>FairOS</strong><br>FairOS is aiming to become a decentralized operating
+  content: <strong>FairOS-dfs</strong><br>FairOS is aiming to become a decentralized
-    system that manages the resources of the computers in its network, like storage and compute.
+    operating system that manages the resources of the computers in its network, like storage and compute.
 The nodes that run FairOS will be part of the global network that will run applications which can make use of the storage and compute that is available.
 It consists of two layers, namely FairOS-dfs (storage) and FairOS-compute (compute).
-    You can access the the documentation <a href="https://docs.fairos.fairdatasociety.org/docs/" title="">here</a>.<br><br><strong>FairOS in WASM</strong><br>FairOS-dfs library
+You can access the the documentation <a href="https://docs.fairos.fairdatasociety.org/docs/" title="">here</a>.<br><br><strong>FDP Storage</strong><br>FairOS-dfs implementation
+    in JavaScript.
+You can access the GitHub <a href="https://github.com/fairDataSociety/fdp-storage" title="fdp-storage">here</a>.<br><br><strong>FairOS in WASM</strong><br>FairOS-dfs
-    in WASM.
+    library in WASM.
 You can access the GitHub <a href="Fairdrive is a dApp that enables decentralized storage on Swarm.
-It consists of a typical &quot;Drive&quot; interface with files and folders, and a BZZ wallet to manage token balances and keypairs. " title="">here</a>.
+It consists of a typical &quot;Drive&quot; interface with files and folders, and a BZZ wallet to manage token balances and keypairs.
+    " title="">here</a>.
   media:
     image: "/uploads/2022/06/11/blockchain-3d-image.jpeg"
     alt_text: Customize Blocks